NewEnglandSkiHistory.com

 Overview

-Bean Hill as seen in 2004 from the Highlands base area Located southeast of Tilton, Bean Hill is perhaps best known for being home to the Highlands Ski Area from 1968-1995.
+Bean Hill location map Located southeast of Tilton, Bean Hill is perhaps best known for being home to the Highlands Ski Area from 1968-1995.
 Prior to the construction of the alpine ski area, Bean Hill was home to an alpine ski trail named the Bean Hill Trail.

 After the closure of the Highlands Ski Area, the trails continued to be skied for nearly a decade, leading up to the construction of Highland Mountain Bike Park in 2003.